 What to Expect

-Expect the error to show up transiently as a message in the bottom right or persist (until cleared by the user) in the drawer at the top right and seen by clicking on the bell.
+Expect the error to show up transiently as a message in the bottom right or persist (until cleared by the user) in the drawer at the top right and seen by clicking on the notification bell icon.